VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 `n_domain_pts`.
 - The argument `--n_boundary_pts` specifies the number of points in the boundary to be randomly sampled during each mini-batch execution to compute the **boundary condition** loss.
+- The checkpoint of trained **BCNet** with order 2 is located in `model/ckpt_bcnet_2.pytorch`

 ### Evaluation
-Since **VortexNet** and **BCNet** are trained separately on different datasets, a separate dataset with numerical simulations in presence of boundaries for evaluation.
+Since **VortexNet** and **BCNet** are trained separately on different datasets, a separate dataset with numerical simulations in presence of boundaries is generated for evaluation.
 ```
 cd DataGenScripts/
 python create_dataset_dataset_boundariesx.py --domain [120, 120]